 ‘s-Hertogenbosch is an attraction in itself.
 It was founded as fortified city and the heritage can still be seen all around the city today.
 However, there is also a more modern part of the city with architectural highlights worth discovering.

-Climb St. Johns Cathedral, a national monument or visit the museum square.
+Climb St. Johns Cathedral, a national monument or visit the Museum Quarter.
 Not only for its two museums showcasing a range of art and culture, but also to enjoy a stroll in the garden.
 If you are looking for a different perspective take a tour on the river Binnendieze.
 It is also the best way to see the magnificent fortifications.

 Wining and dining

-And you cannot leave ‘s-Hertogenbosch without tasting a famous local pastry known as the ‘Bossche Bol’.
+You cannot leave ‘s-Hertogenbosch without tasting a famous local pastry known as the ‘Bossche Bol’.
 This delicious pastry is filled with whipped cream and coated almost entirely with dark chocolate.
-It is impossible to properly eat, but very worth the mess!
+It is impossible to properly eat this, but very worth the mess!

 Nature is calling